Boost.Audio

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it converts audio to a downloadable MIDI file, with explicit mention of melody and drum modes.
-It differentiates from sibling tools like converters and stem splitters.
+The description clearly states the tool converts audio to a downloadable MIDI file, specifying melody or drum tracks.
+This distinguishes it from sibling tools like audio converter or stem splitter.
+The verb 'convert' and resource (audio to MIDI) are explicit.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.